minprog/programmeren-1/problems/cs50/greedy/index.md

 ## User input

-Your program currently has `amount` hardcoded into the program.
+Your program currently has `amount` **hardcoded** into the program (that is, you have to change the code to make the program behave differently).
 You'll need to change it to allow a user to input an amount from the keyboard each time the program is run.
 As you can see in the example atop this problem document, input is actually given in *dollars*, not cents.
 Up until now you hardcoded the `amount` as cents.

 Important to understand is that you should not change your algorithm to do the calculation in dollars entirely.
 That's not needed, and might introduce floating-point calculation errors!
 Instead, we take user input as a `float` (for dollars), and after we have a valid dollar amount, we **convert** it to an integer (for cents).